![]() |

-Golf - it's all in the swing and the mindIntroductionBen Seal explains how to prepare your annual golf training program and the benefits of including psychology training in the program.
-The study of Psychology in the world of sport is a rapidly growing field of interest and involvement.
+Golf - it's all in the swing and the mindIntroductionBen Seal explains how to prepare your annual golf training program and the benefits of including psychology training.
+The study of Psychology in sports is a rapidly growing field of interest and involvement.
 Described by Williams and Straub (1986, cited in Murphy, S. 1995[2]) as "the youngest of the sports sciences", sports psychology has, until recent years, been overlooked by both players and coaches alike.
-This Coaching Portfolio relates the theme of psychological coaching to the sport of golf.
-Golf's mental concentration and cognitive ability make this an excellent sport to involve psychological training methods.
+TIt Coaching Portfolio relates the theme of psychological coaching to golf.
+Golf's mental concentration and cognitive ability make this an excellent sport involving psychological training.

 Goal setting is a simple yet often misused motivational technique which can provide some structure for your training and competition program.
-Goals give a focus, and there are two well-known acronyms to guide goal setting.
+Goals give a focus, and two well-known acronyms guide goal setting.
 SMART or SMARTER

 Make specific targets for: